1.19. Barebox Bootchooser¶

 These two devices can now be populated with their filesystem content.
 In our example here we additionally assume, that these root filesystems contain a Linux kernel with its corresponding devicetree via boot spec (refer to Bootloader Spec for further details).

-Either device can be booted with the boot command command, and thus can be used by the bootchooser and we can start to configure the bootchooser variables.
+Either device can be booted with the boot command command, and thus can be used by bootchooser and we can start to configure the bootchooser variables.

 The following example shows how to initialize two boot targets, system1